 My grandfather certainly left his mark on our farm, and his influence can still be seen from the clothesline out back to the drainage pipe in our driveway.
 I still use some of his old tools, and the name he gave our John Deere Model 40—“Little Mo”—has stuck to this day.

 But certainly the pinnacle of his farming pursuits was his masterful demolition of an old ramshackle shed near the barn.
-He pulled out all the stops to disassemble, clean up and haul away the shed, even ripping off an entire wall with Little Mo (we have that on video—how techy we were in the 1990s).
+He pulled out all the stops to disassemble, clean up and haul away the shed.
+He even ripped off an entire wall with Little Mo.
+(We have that on video—how techy we were in the 1990s.)

 Earlier this summer—20 years after the demolition of the shed—I was out mowing and trimming weeds around the now-vacant area where the shed used to stand.
-I was paying particular attention to trimming weeds around a large black ash tree in the barnyard, and that’s when I noticed a piece of metal sticking out of the ground at the base of the trunk.
+I was paying particular attention to trimming weeds around a large black ash tree in the barnyard.
+That’s when I noticed a piece of metal sticking out of the ground at the base of the trunk.

 Now, seeing that Grandpa used it during one of the farm’s best-remembered demo projects, I’ll definitely keep it.
 Because it was tucked away all these years, just waiting to be found, I’ll consider it a Christmas present from Grandpa.

 If anyone has any idea what the object is, feel free to let me know.